clbanning/checkxml/README.md

 I was having a conversation and the topic of validating streams of XML data from various sources came up.
-What the developer was looking for was a "signature" that could be used to route the data for reformating to meet the production application requirements.
+What the developer was looking for was a "signature" that could be used to route the data for refactoring to meet the production application requirements.
 Having already done something similar for JSON with the github.com/clbanning/checkjson package and having the github.com/clbanning/mxj package available, it was a simple